Biodiversity Front and Back Garden Design

 This is an academic garden design project of a biodiversity garden, which aims to create a serene environment for a single female in her forties who is interested in biodiversity and warmed to the idea of having her garden filled with as many variations of life as possible.

-My main vision for this garden is to create a beautiful and diverse space that supports local wildlife and promotes a healthy ecosystem.
-To do that I proposed to create different planting areas incorporating a mix of trees, shrubs, and wildflowers.
+My main vision for this garden is to create a beautiful, diverse space supporting local wildlife and promoting a healthy ecosystem.
+To do that I proposed to develop different planting areas incorporating a mix of trees, shrubs, and wildflowers.
 Each species has been carefully selected for its special benefits to this biodiversity garden.

 The site is wide and empty of any type of planting at the moment apart from the lawn.
 Changes cannot be made to the garage, septic tank and oil burner.